yassck02/Leo/README.md

 # Leo

-A full body virtual reality simulator
+3D models of a full body virtual reality simulator

 |                                       |                                       |                                       |
 |                  :---:                |                   :---:               |                  :---:                |